sftim/kubernetes-website/content/en/docs/tasks/job/fine-parallel-processing-work-queue.md

 Here is an overview of the steps in this example:

-1. **Start a storage service to hold the work queue.**  In this example, we use Redis to store our work items.
-In the previous example, we used RabbitMQ.
-In this example, we use Redis and a custom work-queue client library because AMQP does not provide a good way for clients to detect when a finite-length work queue is empty.
+1. **Start a storage service to hold the work queue.**  In this example, you will use Redis to store our work items.
+In the [previous example](/docs/tasks/job/coarse-parallel-processing-work-queue), you used RabbitMQ.
+In this example, you will use Redis and a custom work-queue client library;
+   this is because AMQP does not provide a good way for clients to detect when a finite-length work queue is empty.
 In practice you would set up a store such as Redis once and reuse it for the work queues of many jobs, and other things.
 1. **Create a queue, and fill it with messages.**  Each message represents one task to be done.
 In